FJortay/DICS-Collaborative-Management/README.md

 #### *P2P Infrastructure*

   - *[DIOS](https://github.com/FJortay/DIOS)* : Enables deployment and execution of the platform on a decentralized network, ensuring service distribution without a central control point.
+In a very simple [OSI model](https://en.wikipedia.org/wiki/OSI_model) with only two layers, DICS could be seen as the upper layer, and DIOS the lower one.

 ---